jonasns/scODIN/README.md

 ```

 ### Filter out low scoring predicted cells
-scODIN function #7 - apply_score_filter()
+**scODIN function #7 - apply_score_filter()**
-Apply a score filter to kNN predictions
+Apply a score filter to kNN predictions.
 This function applies a score filter to the predictions in a specified assay of a Seurat object.
 It assigns "Unassigned" to any cell where the maximum prediction score is below the specified threshold and returns the name of the cell type with the highest score for those above the threshold.

-@param scData A Seurat object containing the predictions.
+@param `scData` A Seurat object containing the predictions.
-@param assay A character string specifying the assay from which to retrieve the predictions.
+@param `assay` A character string specifying the assay from which to retrieve the predictions.
 Defaults to "predictions".
-@param slot A character string specifying the slot from which to retrieve the data within the assay.
+@param `slot` A character string specifying the slot from which to retrieve the data within the assay.
 Defaults to "data".
-@param score.filter A numeric value indicating the threshold below which cells are labeled as "Unassigned".
+@param `score.filter` A numeric value indicating the threshold below which cells are labeled as "Unassigned".
 Defaults to 0.5.
 This should be adjusted empirically, as few cell types in the core requires a higher cutoff than a core with many cell types.

 @return A character vector of predicted cell types, with "Unassigned" for cells that do not meet the score threshold.

 ```{r}
 # number of cells before score filter.
 Every cell is given an ID based on which cell has the highest score